One of the best ways to raise brand awareness and get clients for your service-based business is through Facebook ads.

 Let me give you an example to understand how this works.
 Let’s say that after running Facebook campaigns for a few months, you found that it costs you $100 on average to get a qualified lead from Facebook.

 If this number is within your acceptable levels, then you can use the cost-cap feature of Facebook to scale up your campaigns.
-By setting up a cost-cap, you can maximize your budget without worrying that your cost will go above your preferred levels.
+Setting up a cost cap allows you to maximize your budget without worrying that your cost will go above your preferred levels.

-Facebook will try and get you conversions within or lower than your cost-cap.
+Facebook will try to get you conversions within or below your cost cap.

 You need to have conversion tracking enabled and a value defined for conversions.
 This value is the monetary benefit for your business when you get a new lead from Facebook.

-Run your campaigns without cost-cap and once you have enough data on how much a conversion costs, you can enable it.
+Run your campaigns without a cost cap, and once you have enough data on how much a conversion costs, you can enable it.

 Facebook will make a recommendation as to what cost-cap value to use.
-If this number is above your acceptable levels, don’t enable this feature and instead use one of the other bidding strategies available (Highest value or lower cost, or bid cap).
+If this number is above your acceptable levels, don’t enable this feature and instead use one of the other bidding strategies available (Highest value, lower cost, or bid cap).

 Marketing on Facebook is essential for service-based businesses.
 With the right strategy, you can find and target the right audience with different kinds of campaigns and ads.

-The first step is to establish your business presence on Facebook and optimize your business page.
+The first step is establishing your business presence on Facebook and optimizing your business page.
 The next step is to define your target audience and what you want to achieve with Facebook Ads.

-Once you have this ready, you can then perform some technical tasks like enabling conversion tracking and creating custom audiences.
+Once this is ready, you can perform technical tasks like enabling conversion tracking and creating custom audiences.

-Next, you can start testing different kinds of ads to find out what works best for your audience and gradually scale up your Facebook campaigns.
+Next, you can start testing different ads to find out what works best for your audience and gradually scale up your Facebook campaigns.